April 13, 2017

 WCU alumnus Chris Heivly '82 (geography) is the 2016-17 entrepreneur-in-residence for the Cottrell Center and will be one of the judges at the finals on April 19.
 Heivly, a founder of MapQuest, prides himself on sniffing out good ideas, noting, "Either I see a problem and I want to fix it or I see an opportunity and I want to fill that void."
 He is currently a managing director of The Startup Factory, the largest seed investment firm in the Southeast.

 The Cottrell Center promotes entrepreneurial literacy across the University and the West Chester region by hosting workshops, activities, and guest speakers, as well as mentoring entrepreneurs.
-The center is an educational partner of the Keiretsu Forum, which is the world's largest angel network.

 The Business Idea Pitch finals will be held from 5 to 8:30 p.m. in the new College of Business and Public Management building on the corner of Sharpless and South Church streets on the University's main campus.
 Each finalist will be given seven minutes to present and five minutes for questions.
 Grand prize is $3,000 and the opportunity to present at the Keiretsu Forum Angel Capital Expo in October.

 The pitch sessions are free and open to the public (a dinner at 6:30 p.m. is only for finalists, judges, and staff).